🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Getting Around Spain

-• Bus — for destinations not on the AVE: Spain’s intercity bus network (ALSA — the dominant operator — alsa.es; Avanza Bus; Socibus for Andalusia) covers destinations not served by the AVE — particularly important for the Andalusian white villages (Ronda, Arcos, Grazalema — accessible from Jerez or Málaga by ALSA bus) and the smaller Castilian cities.
-ALSA’s Granada–Seville service (3hrs, EUR 12–22) is significantly more scenic than the Madrid–Seville AVE for anyone already in Andalusia.
+• Bus — for destinations not on the AVE: The intercity bus network (ALSA — alsa.es; Avanza; Socibus for Andalusia) covers destinations the AVE doesn’t — particularly the Andalusian white villages (Ronda, Arcos, Grazalema from Jerez or Málaga) and smaller Castilian cities.
+ALSA’s Granada–Seville service (3hrs, EUR 12–22) is more scenic than backtracking via Madrid.

-• Hire car — for the Pueblos Blancos and rural Spain: The white villages of the Sierra de Grazalema, the Extremadura (Cáceres, Mérida — the finest Roman city in Spain), the Picos de Europa (the Cantabrian mountain national park), and the Rioja wine route all require a hire car for meaningful exploration.
-Spanish roads are excellent; the motorway (autopista) network is fast and well-maintained, though the Andalusian toll motorways can be expensive (EUR 15–25 for a 100km stretch on some routes).
-Alternative: use the slower national roads (carreteras nacionales) which are free and for rural travel almost as fast as the autopistas.
-Hire from Madrid or Seville for the Andalusia circuit; return the car at Málaga for the southern exit.
+• Hire car — for the Pueblos Blancos and rural Spain: The Sierra de Grazalema, Extremadura (Cáceres, Mérida — the finest Roman city in Spain), the Picos de Europa, and the Rioja wine route all need a hire car.
+Spanish roads are excellent; the autopista network is fast but the Andalusian tolls can be expensive (EUR 15–25 for a 100km stretch).
+The free national roads (carreteras nacionales) are nearly as fast for rural travel.
+Hire from Madrid or Seville for the Andalusia circuit; return at Málaga for the southern exit.

-• Taxi and rideshare: Uber operates in Madrid, Barcelona, Seville, and Bilbao in a limited regulated format (UberX is available).
-Cabify (the Spanish rideshare competitor) operates in more Spanish cities than Uber.
-Official taxis (white in Madrid — black and yellow in Barcelona — metered) are reliable and generally fairly priced.
-From Madrid Barajas airport to the city centre: EUR 33 (fixed rate for the taxi to city centre — confirmed on the dashboard).
-From Barcelona El Prat airport: EUR 35–45 by taxi; the Aerobus (EUR 6.75 one way, 35 minutes to Plaça de Catalunya) is the most convenient airport transfer.
+• Taxi and rideshare: Uber operates in Madrid, Barcelona, Seville and Bilbao (UberX).
+Cabify (the Spanish competitor) operates in more cities than Uber.
+Official taxis (white in Madrid, black-and-yellow in Barcelona, metered) are reliable.
+From Madrid Barajas to the centre: EUR 33 fixed rate.
+From Barcelona El Prat: EUR 35–45 by taxi; the Aerobus (EUR 6.75 one way, 35 minutes to Plaça de Catalunya) is the most convenient transfer.

 💰